David-OConnor/stm32-hal/README.md

 versions of those.
 There are some areas where design philosophy is different.
 For example: GPIO type-checking, level-of-abstraction from registers/PAC, and clock config.

-The intent isn't to support every STM32 family: Main support will be for newer ones.

 Most peripheral modules are independent: The only dependency they have within this library is the `ClockCfg` trait, which we may move to a standalone crate later.
 This makes it easy to interchange them with other projects.